wernight/kubernetes-che/README.md

 ==============

 Example deploying **[Eclipse Che](https://github.com/eclipse/che/)** on a [Kubernetes](http://kubernetes.io/) cluster.
-So what you get is a Che server running on your cluster behind authencation and encryption.
+So what you get is a Che server running on your cluster behind [SPDY Proxy](https://github.com/igrigorik/node-spdyproxy) to handle authencation and encryption.

 Note: Currently alpha state; barely tested.